sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-12-primer-chapter14.md

     return os;
 }
 ```
-- ordinarily, the first parameters of an output operator is a reference to a non`const` `ostream` object
+- ordinarily, the first parameter of an output operator is a reference to a non`const` `ostream` object
     * it's `reference` because we cannot copy an `ostream` object
     * `ostream` object is non`const` because writing to the stream changes its state
 - the second parameter ordinarily should be a reference to `const` of the class type we want to print